Judicial Appointments and Courts

 - Obergefell v.
 Hodges, in which the Court held that marriage equality bans were unconstitutional

-These cases signal that the federal courts are increasingly willing to recognize the constitutional rights of lesbian, gay, bisexual and transgender Americans.
-However, as opponents of LGBT rights seek to redefine religious freedom in order to discriminate against LGBT people, it is essential that the President continues to appoint fair-minded justices and judges to our courts.
+These cases signal that the federal courts are increasingly willing to recognize the constitutional rights of lesbian, gay, bisexual, transgender and queer Americans.
+However, as opponents of LGBTQ rights seek to redefine religious freedom in order to discriminate against LGBTQ people, it is essential that the President continues to appoint fair-minded justices and judges to our courts.

 Appointing Fair-Minded Justices and Judges